Fred Frame: Championship Car career

-1932 Indy 500 victory
+1932 Indianapolis 500 victory

 Frame's greatest career victory was a win in the 1932 Indianapolis 500 on May 31, 1932.
-Driving a tan Müler-Hartz front wheel drive machine, the 10-year racing veteran Frame finished the course in 4 hours, 48 minutes, 3.79 seconds.
+Driving a tan Miller-Hartz front wheel drive machine, the 10-year racing veteran Frame finished the course in 4 hours, 48 minutes, 3.79 seconds.
 Frame dueled fellow competitor Howard Wilcox of Indianapolis over the last 75 miles in front of a packed crowd of 155,000 spectators to win the victory in a race in which only 10 of 40 starting cars managed to finish.
 Frame took the lead in lap 157 and never relinquished the advantage.

 Frame's winning average speed of 104.14 mph topped the previous course record of 101.13 mph, set by Peter DePaolo in his 1925 Memorial Day victory at the Indianapolis Motor Speedway.
-Frame became the third Indy 500 winner to win with an average speed of more than 100 mph.
+Frame became the third Indianapolis 500 winner to win with an average speed of more than 100 mph.

-Later life and career award
+Personal life and death

 Frame's son Bob was killed at a sprint car race in Minnesota in 1947.
 Frame died of an apparent heart attack in April 1962 in Hayward, California, a city in Northern California's East Bay area that he moved to in 1950.

+Awards and honors

+Frame has been inducted into the following halls of fame: